-According to CDD-Ghana, “The Council of State must take its consultative role seriously and counsel the President appropriately concerning over-staffing at the Presidency, including the associated fiscal costs and the unfavourable perception it creates of profligacy in the conduct of the business of government at the seat of the Presidency.”
+It entreated, ‘The Council of State to take its consultative role seriously and counsel the President appropriately concerning overstaffing at the Presidency, including the associated fiscal costs and the unfavourable perception it creates of profligacy in the conduct of the business of government at the seat of the presidency’.

 CDD further urged Parliament to review the list submitted by the Presidency and demand additional information and clarity as to the precise roles and duties of the staff.

 It demanded a disclosure of the salaries and emoluments attached to the listed positions.

 ‘Parliament, in the immediate term, to review the list submitted by the Presidency and demand additional information and clarity as to the precise roles and duties of the many political personnel listed with uninformative and vague job titles as well as require a disclosure of the salaries and emoluments attached to the listed positions,’ it admonished.

 The office of the President and its peripheral institutions is said to have employed a total number of 998 workers since 2017.

 There are 9 ministers of state, 27 presidential staffers, 256 other/junior appointees and 706 employees of public/civil service staff.